 It means that if a player wins $1,000,000 on a draw by matching five numbers, they could double the win with the Mega Plier feature if taken.
 The Mega Plier feature is not available on the main jackpot though, for obvious reasons.

 Mega Millions Lottery History

-Mega Millions Lottery was initially called the Big Game when it launched on August 31st, 1996.
-The first draw took place on Friday, September 6th, 1996 with just six states participating.
+Mega Millions Lottery was initially called the Big Game when it launched on August 31st 1996.
+The first draw took place on September 6th 1996, with six states joining.
 These were Georgia, Illinois, Maryland, Massachusetts, Michigan and Virginia.

 In February 1998, a Tuesday draw of Mega Millions got added to the lottery game based on the phenomenal response it received the previous year.

 The first format of the Big Game paid out winners of the top jackpot only in annual instalments.
 A cash value option for lottery winners got first introduced in January 1999.

 In May 2002, the name of this already successful lottery game changed to Mega Millions Lottery.